 #

 The Lifeless Enclave was, technically, part of the Court of Gods.
-The massive building was built at the base of the Court plateau, but a long, extended walkway ran down to it--a walkway that was entirely covered, like a massive hallway filled only with steps.
+The massive building was built at the base of the Court plateau, and a long, extended walkway ran down to it--a walkway that was entirely covered, like a massive hallway filled only with steps.

 Lightsong walked down the steps with his entourage, several servants carrying lanterns.
-They passed several guard posts, though he wasn’t sure why they needed to post guards in a hallway leading down from the Court proper.
+They passed several guard posts, though he wasn’t sure why they needed to post guards in a hallway leading down from the Court.
 Surely there was a better way to break into the Enclave.

 The soldiers let him pass without comment or objection.
 The Enclave was, after all, part of Lightsong’s stewardship.

 I probably should have visited here more often, he thought.
-Though, of course, he wasn’t certain what he would have done there.
+Though, of course, he wasn’t certain what he would have done.
 Servants and scribes cared for the Lifeless, making certain their ichor-alcohol was fresh, that they exercised their muscles, and. . .did whatever else it was that Lifeless did.
 Lightsong wasn’t really certain.
 He had only visited the Enclave a few times before, all during his first few weeks as a Returned.
 That was when it had been his duty to give a new Command Phrase to his ten thousand Lifeless.

 Llarimar and several of the other priests were puffing by the time they reached the bottom of the steps, and he worried about how difficult it would be for them to climb back up.
-Lightsong himself, of course, was in perfect physical condition.
+Lightsong, of course, was in perfect physical condition.
 He always was.
 There were some things about Godhood that never made him complain.

-A couple of guards opened the doors for him into the compound.
-It was massive, of course--it contained space for forty thousand Lifeless, after all.
+A couple of guards opened the doors into the compound.
+It was massive, of course--it contained space for forty thousand Lifeless.
 However, they needed far less room than regular people.
-As he understood it, the complex really only contained a few different locations.
-Four large warehouse-like rooms for the four different groups of Lifeless, a track for them to run about and keep themselves healthy, a room filled with various stones and blocks of metal for them to lift to keep their muscles strong.
+As he understood it, the complex really only contained a few different rooms.
+Four large warehouse-like storage areas for the four different groups of Lifeless.
+A track for them to run about and keep themselves healthy.
+A room filled with various stones and blocks of metal for them to lift to keep their muscles strong.
 And the medical area, where their ichor-alcohol was tested and administered.

 Llarimar, who knew much more about the place, led him to the proper warehouse room.
 They passed through several twisting passages, then approached a guard post set beside a large open doorway.
 Lightsong passed the guard post, which was populated with human guards, and looked into the warehouse room.